Internal threats to European Paganism

 “Re-invention” of monotheism

-Constant philosophising and focus on Platonism and whatever other philosophical currents it spawns leads to wasting time with useless and sometimes harmful questions.
+Constant philosophizing and focus on Platonism and whatever other philosophical currents it spawns leads to wasting time with useless and sometimes harmful questions.

 “Are the Gods good?”
-“Who created the first God?”, monistic trends in Slavic Paganism, etc. – all this excessive philosophizing people wallow in instead of multiplying and getting stronger will spawn a lot of weird sects.
+“Who created the first God?”, monistic trends in Slavic Paganism, etc. – all this excessive overthinking and metaphysics is energy not spent on multiplying and getting stronger.

-Go through roles of life year after year, worshipping the Gods and your ancestors, and you will be a “proper” European Polytheist.
+Go through the roles life gives you year after year, worship the Gods and your ancestors, and you are be a “proper” European Polytheist.

 Don’t worry about philosophy and theology until you start winning.